nizamphoenix/nizamphoenix.github.io/_posts/2025-05-17-consciousness.md

 1. **Core Argument:**
 Consciousness may originate from bodily feelings (e.g., hunger, pain, pleasure) rather than thought.
-The new perspective suggests "I feel, therefore I am" as a more accurate maxim.
+The new perspective suggests _"I feel, therefore I am"_ as a more accurate maxim.

 3. **Scientific Study:**
 A large-scale study tested two major theories of consciousness:
-- Integrated Information Theory (IIT): Consciousness arises from deeply connected information in the posterior cortex (back of the brain).
+- Integrated Information Theory (IIT): Consciousness arises from deeply connected information in the posterior cortex.
-- Global Neuronal Workspace Theory (GNWT): Consciousness arises when the prefrontal cortex (front of the brain) broadcasts information widely.
+- Global Neuronal Workspace Theory (GNWT): Consciousness arises when the prefrontal cortex broadcasts information widely.
 Results leaned toward IIT, showing the posterior cortex plays a significant role in conscious awareness.

 4. **Implications:**
 Understanding consciousness could reshape life-or-death decisions, such as determining awareness in coma patients.